Submissions

 Appendix

-This section is optional and is for all materials (e.g. advanced technical details) that has been excluded from the main text but remain essential to readers in understanding the manuscripts.
-This section is not for supplementary figures.
-Authors are advised to refer to the section on "Supplementary Information" for such submissions.
+This section is optional and includes any information (e.g., advanced technical details) that is excluded from the main text but is nonetheless necessary for readers to comprehend the manuscript.
+This section is not intended for supplementary data, figures, or tables.
+Authors are advised to refer to the guideline on “Supplementary Materials” for such submissions.

 Figures

-This section is optional and contains all materials and figures that have been excluded from the entire manuscript.
-These materials are relevant to the manuscript but remain non-essential to readers’ understanding of the manuscript’s main content.
-All supplementary information should be submitted as a separate file in Step 4 during submission.
-Please ensure the names of such files contain ‘suppl. info’.
-Videos may be included in this section.
+This section is optional and includes all data, figures, or tables that are excluded from the manuscript.
+These materials are pertinent to the manuscript but are not necessary for a reader to understand the main content of the manuscript.
+All supplementary information should be submitted as a separate file.
+Please name such file as “Supplementary Materials”.
+Videos are also acceptable.

 In-text citations

-Reference citations in the text should be numbered consecutively in superscript square brackets.
-Some examples:
+Reference citations in the text should be numbered consecutively in square brackets.
+Some examples are as follows:

 References